gamesbook/pyprototypr/docs/core_shapes.rst

-To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) added to the page for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
+To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) added to the page  - a small A8 "business card" size - for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
 The grid respects the margins that have been set - so "0" is actually offset from the physical page corner ... but you will observe that the Blueprint numbering itself is inside the margin area!

    The graphics for these examples were generated from two of the scripts in